Softpanorama

 -- Ken Thompson

 I would like to stress that an editor is probably the most important tool for programmers, therefore one needs to choose it wisely.
 A popular consideration that easy to learn editor (for example Pico or Notepad) is the best does not withstand any critique.
-An editor is too important tool for programmers to settle for the basic capabilities and it's a big disadvantage to select a mediocre or even primitive solution just because it's simple to learn.
+An editor is too important tool for programmers to settle for the basic capabilities and it's a big disadvantage to select a mediocre or worse, primitive editor such as Pico just because it's simple to learn.
+It's like settle for life to use Basic.
 Any professional programmer needs a professional editor.

 In case you are a casual user simple editor might make sense, but still lack of growing space is a disadvantage.
 But for everybody else this is one of the most serious mistakes that you can make -- a mousetrap to avoid.
 You do need a powerful editor or you will regret your choice the rest of your professional career (that in case you will be able to switch somewhere during active phase of your career; otherwise you have pretty good chances to die in happy ignorance ;-).
 Bad habits are difficult to change and usage of a primitive editor is such a bad (and pretty widespread) habit.
 Naive tales like "How I like Pico (or Notepad)" are amusing the same way as stories about people who voluntarily deprive themselves of basic staff and enjoy this state of deprivation.